rahullengare/react-vite-aws-s3-deployment/README.md

 Your **React (Vite) application** is now live on **AWS S3** as a static website!

-Click here To check this Project ->> http://deploy-vite-and-react-app-on-aws-s3.s3-website-us-east-1.amazonaws.com
+**Click Here To Run this Project 👉http://deploy-vite-and-react-app-on-aws-s3.s3-website-us-east-1.amazonaws.com 👈**

-Happy Deploying 🚀